-Our fabulous, quick, and simple Thermomix Hummus.
-A delicious blend of garlic, tahini, lemon juice, olive oil and chickpeas that make the foundation of any good traditional Hummus.
+Our smooth, quick, and simple Thermomix Hummus.
+A delicious blend of garlic, tahini, lemon juice, olive oil and chickpeas, that make the foundation of any good traditional Hummus.

 What is Hummus?